-If you received severance pay in a lump sum, DUA will prorate the severance pay and your disqualification will run for the number of weeks for which you are receiving severance pay.
+If you received severance pay in a lump sum, DUA will prorate the severance pay and any disqualification will run for the number of weeks for which you are receiving severance pay.

-In this example, if a claimant received eight weeks of severance pay, the benefit year end date would be extended by eight weeks, for a new date of May 3, 2003.
+In this example, if you received eight weeks of disqualifying severance pay, your benefit year end date would be extended by eight weeks, for a new date of August 23, 2014.

-The claimant would have until that date to collect the benefit amount of that claim, if he/she was unable to find new employment.
+You would have until that date to receive all the available benefit on that claim, if you were not able to find new employment.

 In general, the following are disqualifying and would result in an extension of the benefit year: